-In the future, we will analyze a routing method that prevents packets from colliding.
+Furthermore, we will analyze a routing method

+Fig. 8 Average improvement of one connection on chain topology while changing the distance that prevents packets from colliding.
 This method will enable data packets and ACK packets to pass along separate paths, thus eliminating the possibility of collision between data packets and ACK packets.
 And we will study the method of raising the performance of TCP from the lower layer of a transport layer.